Reporting Anti-Social Behaviour

 To start the Community Trigger process please complete the online form.

 The Community Trigger is not for:

 - making agencies aware of a new case/ incident of anti social behaviour.
 Instead please follow the advice above

 - making complaints against specific individuals who may have input on a case

 Complaints of this nature should be made through the relevant agency’s formal complaints procedure.

 Reporting Hate Incidents and Hate Crimes

-If you need to report a Hate Incident or Hate Crime please see the guidance and advice from Cambridgeshire Constabulary.
+If you need to report a Hate Incident or Hate Crime please see the hate crime guidance and advice from Cambridgeshire Constabulary.

 Was this web page helpful?